carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 You no longer have to clone the repo to install!

-Simply <a href="https://s3-eu-west-1.amazonaws.com/apigatewaycloudformation/install/latest.zip">download the installation package</a>, unzip it and run the following command from your shell:
+Simply <a href="https://s3-eu-west-1.amazonaws.com/apigatewaycloudformation/install/latest.zip">download the installation package</a>, unzip it and follow the OS specific instuctions below.

-    npm run installation
+####Unix
+First, you hve to install the infrastructure:

+    ./install.sh

 Installation takes a couple of minutes and when it completes it will output the Custom Resource Lambda function ARN.
 Save this value, it is the value of the ServiceToken parameter that each Custom Resource requires in your CloudFormation templates.

 Once installation is done, run the following command to deploy the code:

-    npm run deploy

-####Options
+    ./deploy.sh

+#####Options

+**-n NAME**<br/>
-If you want a custom name for your installation (default is ApiGatewayCloudFormation) you can set it by prepending the commands with NAME=MyCustomName.
+Sets a custom name for your installation.
+The default is ApiGatewayCloudFormation).
 Note that the custom name has to be provided to all scripts.

-    NAME=MyCustomName npm run installation
-    NAME=MyCustomName npm run deploy
+**-v VERSION**<br/>

-You can also install a specific version if you do not want to install the latest by specifying VERSION:
+If you don't want to deploy the latest version you can supply it by passing it as an argument with -v.

-    VERSION=1.2.3 {NAME=MyCustomName} npm run deploy

 For a list of available versions, please see the <a href="#change-log">Change Log</a>.

 ####Uninstallation
 If you want to uninstall the setup you simply run:

-    npm run uninstall

-After you've run this command you can install a new environment if you want.
-Note that uninstallation may take a minute or two.
+    ./uninstall.sh

-If you provided a custom name during installation you have to provide the same name during un-installation:
+If you provided a custom name during installation you have to provide the same name during un-installation with the -n argument

-    NAME=SomeOtherName npm run uninstall

 **Note:** If you reinstall the setup you have to update the ServiceToken in your CloudFormation templates.

+####Windows

+TODO

 #Usage